 5. Should you be contributing to an HSA if you don't have any consistent health-related expenses?
 If so, how should you invest your HSA to help it grow? — Rachel

-HSAs offer a number of benefits beyond spending for short-term qualified medical expenses, including saving for longer-term qualified medical expenses in retirement or playing a role in your estate plan or even acting as part of your overall retirement savings plan.
-As we mentioned earlier in this article, HSAs are triple tax-advantaged.1 They are also investable, meaning you can invest annual contributions to potentially help your savings grow even more and HSAs are not subject to the “use-it-or-lose-it” rule like health flexible spending accounts (FSAs).
-Your money can accumulate year after year, even if you change jobs or retire.
+HSAs offer a number of benefits beyond spending for short-term qualified medical expenses, including saving for longer-term qualified medical expenses in retirement or playing a role in your estate plan or even acting as an additional traditional IRA.
+As we mentioned earlier in this article, HSAs are triple tax-advantaged.2 They are also investable, meaning you can invest annual contributions to potentially help your savings grow even more and HSAs are not subject to the “use-it-or-lose-it” rule like health flexible spending accounts (FSAs).
+Your money can accumulate year after year, even if you change jobs, retire, or move.
 However, you need to be enrolled in a HSA-eligible, high-deductible health plan (HDHP) to continue contributing.

 As for investing your HSA, consider working with a financial professional to weigh your options.
-A financial professional can help you choose investments or you can have it professionally managed for you.
+A financial professional can help you choose investments or you can have your HSA professionally managed for you.
 It depends on things like your preference, risk tolerance, and current financial situation.

 Let’s use an example to help you visualize the power of investing and the tax benefits in an HSA.

 In this hypothetical example, a customer invests $1,000 in their HSA.
-Over the next 30 years, that single investment of $1,000 grows at 7% a year to $7,612 (keep in mind, a consistent growth rate like this is purely hypothetical).
+Over the next 30 years, that single investment of $1,000 grows at 7% a year to $7,612.
 If that HSA account holder invested the same $1,000 in a tax-deferred account like a traditional IRA, their total investment return would also be $7,612.

-However, when withdrawing from the tax-deferred account, like a traditional IRA, the account holder would pay income tax, let's say for this example, at an effective rate of 22% upon distribution.6 And of the $7,612, only $5,937 would remain.
-The account holder would receive the full $7,612 if the funds were invested in an HSA and were used for qualified medical expenses, but if the account holder wanted to use the funds in the HSA account for something other than qualified medical expenses after age 65, the same 22% income tax would apply.7
+However, when withdrawing from the tax-deferred account, like a traditional IRA, the account holder would pay income tax, let's say for this example, at an effective rate of 22% upon distribution.
+And of the $7,612, only $5,937 would remain.
+The account holder would receive the full $7,612 if the funds were invested in an HSA and were used for qualified medical expenses, but if the account holder wanted to use the funds in the HSA account for something other than qualified medical expenses, the same 22% income tax would apply.5

-Tip: Learn more about the Fidelity HSA , ranked the #1 HSA provider among 10 of the largest HSA providers for the past 5 years in a row.8
+Tip: Learn more about the Fidelity HSA , ranked the #1 HSA provider among 10 of the largest HSA providers for the past 5 years in a row.
+6

 Read more: 5 ways HSAs can help with your retirement